joedolson/my-tickets/src/readme.txt

 Sell tickets for events easily!
 My Tickets integrates with <a href="http://wordpress.org/plugins/my-calendar/">My Calendar</a> or can be used for ticket sales on its own.
 Sell tickets for box office pick up, shipping, or accept print-at-home and e-tickets for an easy experience for your ticket holders!

 My Tickets ships with PayPal Standard payments, so you can sell tickets immediately.
-You can also take offline payments, to use My Tickets as a reservation tool.
+You can also take offline payments, to use My Tickets as a reservation tool while you handle payments by mail or at the door.

 Explore the <a href="https://www.joedolson.com/my-tickets/add-ons/">premium add-ons for My Tickets</a>!

-Premium add-ons include:
+Premium event ticketing add-ons include:

 * Payment Gateways: Authorize.net, Stripe
 * In-cart Donations